Best Credit Cards for Foodies: Go Big on Dining & Groceries

 Dullish: The quarterly $2,500 cap on purchases eligible for the 3% and 2% rates combined.

-How much can I earn using the Bank of America Customized Cash Rewards card?: The average “consumer unit” (as the BLS calls individuals) would earn a cool $100 back a year on food-related purchases using the the B of A Customized Cash Rewards card.
-Households with more mouths to feed would rake in $196 cash back annually, just for food spending.
+How much can I earn using the Bank of America Customized Cash Rewards card?: The average “consumer unit” (as the BLS calls individuals) would earn a cool $105 back a year on $350 spent monthly split evenly between dining and groceries using the the B of A Customized Cash Rewards card.
+Households with more mouths to feed would rake in $210 cash back annually, just for food spending.

-In addition to 2% cash back at the supermarket, this card lets you choose your own 3% bonus rewards category.
+In addition to 2% cash back on buckets of salsa and cases of Cheerios, the Customized Cash Rewards card lets cardholders choose a 3% bonus rewards category.
 The choices are dining (ding, ding, ding!), gas, online shopping, travel, drug stores or home improvement/furnishings.
 And you can swap out the 3% cashback category once a month.
+(Note: The investor.com credit card rewards calculator applies the 3% cashback rate to “gas,” which is the card’s default setting until you choose another category.)

-Big spenders beware: There is a quarterly spending cap.
-The 2% and 3% cashback rewards rates apply only to the first $2,500 you spend each quarter in those eligible categories combined.
-That means the bonus rate applies to up to $625 of restaurant/grocery spending per month (if you spend equal amounts each month on nom noms).
+Big spenders beware: There is a quarterly rewards spending cap.
+The 2% and 3% cashback rewards rates apply only to the first $2,500 you spend each quarter in those bonus categories combined.
 Once you hit the bonus rewards spending ceiling, you’ll earn just 1% until the quarterly clock resets.

 Read our full Bank of America Customized Cash Rewards card review.